woojiahao/discord-docker/README.md

    ```

 ## Hosting the bot using Heroku
 Heroku's integration with Docker is stupidly simple and it only takes 3 lines of configuration to get this bot working.
 However, if you have additional setup required such as including steps for add ons such as `heroku-postgresql`, the configuration file might increase.
-For that, you would consult need to consult the documentation found [here.](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml)
+For that, you would need to consult the documentation found [here.](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml)

 The files required for Heroku integration is already included with the project.